-Resident\$ 106 Nonresident 304
+Resident\$ 114 Nonresident 316

+Hilo Non-Hilo

-Hilo Non-Hilo Classes Classes
+Classes Classes

 Student Activity Fee: for all students

-5 or more semester hours 18.00 N/A
+5 or more semester hours

 4 or fewer semester hours 9.00 N/A

-10 or more semester hours N/A 10.00
+10 or more semester hours

 9 or fewer (per semester hour) N/A 1.00

-Student Government Fee: for all students
+Student Government Fee: for all student donts

-5 or more semester hours 18.00 N/A
+5 or more semester hours NI / A

-4 or fewer semester hours 9.00 N/A
+4 or fewer semester hours

-10 or more semester hours N/A 10.00
+10 or more semester hours

-9 or fewer (per semester hour) N/A 1.00
+9 or fewer (per semester hour)

+9 of fewer (per semester flour) IN/ A 1.00

 Publications Fee: for all students

 5 or more semester hours .
+19.00 N/A

-19.00 N/A 4 or fewer semester hours 9.50 N/A
+4 or fewer semester hours 9.50 N/A

-Student Recreation Fee: for all students
+Student Recreation Fee: for all stude ents

-5 or more semester hours N/A 4 or fewer semester hours N/A
+5 or more semester hours

+4 or fewer semester hours 2.50 N/A

 Campus Center Fee: for all students

-5 or more semester hours 7.00 N/A 4 or fewer semester hours N/A online free free in-person .
-5.00
+5 or more semester hours 7.00 N/A

+4 or fewer semester hours

+. or revier semiester nours

-Late Registration Fee 30.00 .30.00 ----------------------- -- ------- --------
+Late Registration Fee .
+30.00 30.00

 Add/Drop Fee

+online

+in-person 5.00 5.00

 Special Fees and Charges:

 Nonresident Application Fee \$ 25.00

-Nursing Professional Fee (per semester)\$ 200.00
+Nursing Professional Fee (per semeste

-Graduation Fee \$ 15.00
+Graduation Fee

-Transcript of Record\$ 5.00
+Transcript of Record

-Rush \$ 15.00
+Rush

-Replacement of laboratory
+Replacement of laboratory φ 13.00

 equipment (items broken or lost) Cost of Item

-Check tendered to the College or any department therein
+Check tendered to the College or any

-and returned for any cause \$ 25.00

-Payment Plan Fee (per semester per plan) \$ 30.00
+and returned for any cause Payment Plan Fee (per semester per p